 You can use this oil on the other surfaces of your weapon, as well.
 You should be careful to avoid putting it on leather, as it might stain it.
 You can use this oil on other objects in your household, such as squeaky door hinges, rusty gates or windows.
 The great thing about this product is that it does not have any odor, so it won’t trouble you.

-M-Pro 7 Gun Oil LPX, 4 Ounce Bottle
+4. Prom Hoppe’s M-Pro 7 LPX Gun Oil

 The CLP all-in-one cleaning oil was developed with one purpose in mind – cleaning your weapon thoroughly.
 It has a solvent capable of infiltrating every surface on a microscopic level, in order to provide a deeper and better cleaning solution to copper, carbon, or lead fouling.
 It is able to engage and mix these elements even after years of accumulation.

 The oil will coat and protect all the moving parts of your weapon and your bore, as well.
 After usage, the moving parts will have improved heat dissipation, making the weapon operate better because of the cooler working temperature.

 The patented formula greatly reduces static, therefore reducing the attachment of residue and contaminants to your weapon.
 The oil produces a neatly distributed protective film overall kind of surfaces, coating them against corrosion and rust.

 The product is biodegradable and non-toxic.
 You can clean your weapon whenever and wherever you want without harming the environment.
 The oil does not contain any foul-smelling chemicals.
 It actually smells quite pleasant.